openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 A target zone is a rectangular area on the background image.
 You can show or hide the borders of a zone for learners.
 You can add titles for zones or leave the **Title** field empty.
 However, you must fill in the **Description** field for each zone.
-The description is only used by screen readers.
-The description must sufficiently describe the position of the zone on the background image.
+The description is only exposed to screen readers.
+The description must describe the content of the zone for visually impaired learners.
+For example, a zone that includes an apple might have a description that says "A round, red fruit with a stem."

 A background image must fit within the course screen.
 The LMS automatically scales images that are too wide.
 If you choose a background image that is